VinceECN/OSCILATE/README.rst

 Examples
 --------
 Application examples are proposed in the documentation.
-They include
+They include:

 - The Duffing oscillator

 - Coupled Duffing oscillators

 - Coupled nonlinear oscillators with quadratic nonlinearities

 - Parametrically excited oscillators

 - Hard forcing of a Duffing oscillator

 - Subharmonic response of 2 coupled centrifugal pendulum modes

 Outputs
 -------
 Results are returned as sympy expressions.
-They can be printed using :math:`\LaTeX` if the code is ran in an appropriate interactive Window.
+They can be printed using LaTeX if the code is ran in an appropriate interactive Window.
 It is the case with VS Code's interactive Window or Spyder's IPython consol.

 Methods of `Steady_state` also allow to evaluate sympy results for given numerical values of system parameters and to plot them.